 - 4.31 This policy is designed to facilitate the renewal of the existing housing stock with appropriate replacements.
-It is not intended to overtly restrict people's freedom of expression of interest in design and layout. - 4.32 It is important, however, to recognise the role of sustainability by ensuring that good quality habitat dwellings are not simply demolished to meet a personal preference or desire.
-In this respect all new replacement dwellings will be expected to enhance design and create a more sustainable living environment in the longer term. - 4.33 Much of the village is within the Special Landscape Area (SLA).
-The replacement of existing dwellings is supported provided they do not result in disproportionate replacements over and above the size of the original dwelling. - 4.34 The Plan recognises that historically many of the smaller properties in the village have either been considerably enlarged or have been demolished in order to build substantially larger properties.
+It is not intended to overtly restrict people's freedom of expression of interest in design and layout. - 4.32 The Plan recognises that historically many of the smaller properties in the village have either been considerably enlarged or have been demolished in order to build substantially larger properties.
 As a result the village has a significant imbalance of larger properties to smaller ones which has had a negative impact on the social mix of the community and also created an imbalance in the demography.
-In the last 20 years 10 smaller properties in the centre of the village have either been rebuilt or significantly enlarged. - 4.35 To address this issue and in order to ensure that replacement dwellings are not disproportionately larger this Plan considers that they should be no more than 30% larger in volume and footprint than the original dwelling as it currently exists.
+In the last 20 years 10 smaller properties in the centre of the village have either been rebuilt or significantly enlarged. - 4.33 To address this issue and in order to ensure that replacement dwellings are not disproportionately larger, as a guideline this Plan considers that they should be no more than 30% larger in volume and footprint than the original dwelling as it currently exists, recognizing that larger dwellings may be appropriate in certain cases